RustyDawwwgg/Starbase/Buffalo/README.md

 # Buffalo

-Customizations I've added to my Buffalo ship.
+Customizations I've added to my Buffalo ship from the Kbot shop.

 Below is a presonal maintnenance log specific to my ship in chronological order as I made them.
 Feel free to follow along if you wish!